Overview

 - Pain suspected to originate from intercostal or thoracic nerve pathways

-A consultation is required to confirm suitability and identify the most appropriate treatment option.
+A consultation is required to confirm suitability and determine the most appropriate treatment approach.

-A thoracic nerve block is a minimally invasive procedure that delivers local anaesthetic—and sometimes steroid—around the irritated nerve.
-This aims to reduce inflammation and provide temporary or longer‑lasting relief.
+A thoracic nerve block is a minimally invasive procedure that delivers local anaesthetic, and sometimes steroid medication, around the irritated thoracic nerve.
+The aim is to reduce inflammation and temporarily interrupt pain signals.

-PRP therapy involves using a small sample of your own blood, which is processed to concentrate platelets.
-These platelets contain growth factors that may support tissue healing and reduce nerve sensitivity in selected cases.
-Evidence varies, and suitability depends on individual circumstances.
+PRP therapy may be used as an alternative or complementary treatment.
+This involves drawing a small sample of your blood, processing it to concentrate platelets, and injecting the PRP near the affected nerve.
+Platelets contain growth factors that may support tissue healing in selected cases.

-Ultrasound or fluoroscopy (X‑ray guidance) may be used to optimise accuracy and safety.
+Ultrasound or fluoroscopy using X ray guidance may be used to improve accuracy and safety.

 What to expect during the procedure

-Your consultant reviews the plan and answers any final questions.
+- Your consultant reviews the treatment plan and answers any questions

-The skin over the target area is cleaned and numbed with local anaesthetic.
+- The skin over the treatment area is cleaned and numbed

-For a nerve block, local anaesthetic with or without steroid is injected.
+- For nerve block, local anaesthetic with or without steroid is injected

-For PRP, a blood sample is taken, processed, and the PRP is injected around the nerve.
+- For PRP treatment, a blood sample is taken, processed, and injected near the nerve

 After the procedure

-- Temporary numbness or warmth in the mid‑back or chest wall is common.
+- Temporary numbness or warmth in the mid back or chest wall may occur

-- Mild soreness at the injection site may occur for a day or two.
+- Mild soreness at the injection site may last for one or two days

-- Nerve block relief may be immediate due to the local anaesthetic, with steroid effects developing gradually if used.
+- Nerve block relief may occur quickly due to local anaesthetic

-- PRP may take several weeks to show benefit, as it relies on natural healing processes.
+- PRP may take several weeks to show benefit

-- Most people resume normal activities the next day, avoiding strenuous exercise for 24 hours.
+- Most people return to normal activities the following day while avoiding strenuous exercise for 24 hours

-- Your consultant may recommend physiotherapy to support long‑term improvement.
+Your consultant may recommend physiotherapy or posture based rehabilitation to support longer term improvement.

 Benefits

-- Can help confirm whether a specific nerve is the source of symptoms
+- Can help confirm whether a specific nerve is contributing to symptoms

-- PRP may help support tissue healing in selected cases
+- PRP may support tissue healing in selected cases

 - Can support rehabilitation and posture correction